purpleidea/mgmt/docs/resource-guide.md

 loop that is bounded by a `select` call.
 The `select` call is the point where our method hands back control to the engine (and the kernel) so that we can sleep until something of interest wakes us up.
-In this loop we must process events from the engine via the `<-obj.Events()` call, and receive events for our resource itself!
+In this loop we must process events from the engine via the `<-obj.init.Events` channel, and receive events for our resource itself!

 #### Events

-If we receive an internal event from the `<-obj.Events()` method, we can read it with the ReadEvent helper function.
-This function tells us if we should shutdown our resource, and if we should generate an event.
+If we receive an internal event from the `<-obj.init.Events` channel, we should read it with the `obj.init.Read` helper function.
+This function tells us if we should shutdown our resource.
+It also handles pause functionality which blocks our resource temporarily in this method.
+If this channel shuts down, then we should treat that as an exit signal.

 When we want to send an event, we use the `Event` helper function.
 It is also important to mark the resource state as `dirty` if we believe it might have changed.
-We do this with the `StateOK(false)` function.
+We do this by calling the `obj.init.Dirty` function.

 #### Startup